-Adult carers are 18 and over caring for another adult aged 18 or over
+Adult Carers are 18 and over caring for another adult aged 18 or over.

-Parent carers are 18 and over who are caring for, and have parental responsibility for, a child with needs
+Parent Carers are 18 and over who are caring for, and have parental responsibility for, a child with needs.

-Young carers are under 18 caring for another person who can be either an adult or another child with needs work education than one person emergencies
+Young Carers are under 18 caring for another person who can be either an adult or another child with needs.

-A Young Carers Strategy has been developed separately at the request of Young Carers
+A Young Carers Strategy has been developed separately at therequest of Young Carers.